 In the real world (as opposed to a deliberately simplified financial model), the tax drag caused by investing decisions can have a much greater effect on the investor’s after-tax investment return.
 After-tax return is the money left over after taxes are paid that can actually be spent, and different types of investment accounts offer different tax treatments for different assets.
 For instance, capital gains earned within a traditional IRA (where distributions are taxed at the investor’s marginal income tax rate) may face twice the tax drag once distributed from the IRA when compared to a taxable account (where long-term capital gains receive a preferential rate).
 Traditional IRAs do provide for tax deferral (no taxes due along the way on income or gains earned) and many times the dollars inside our IRAs came from tax-deductible contributions either to the IRA or the 401k while we accumulating those dollars, so there are benefits for consideration in asset location and utilization for these pre-tax and tax deferral strategies within our overall plan to maximize our after-tax returns.
-All too often investment managers ignore the practical realities involved in maximizing the after-tax investment return through an asset location strategy..
+All too often investment managers ignore the practical realities involved in maximizing the after-tax investment return through an asset location strategy.

 When an investment manager can create a higher after-tax return for investors by minimizing tax drag, that’s referred to as “tax alpha” (where alpha means more return without more risk).
-A Roth IRA is the holy grail of investment accounts if the goal is to increase tax alpha.
-If handled properly, earnings in a Roth IRA never face any taxes.
-In the years since 1998, when the Roth IRA was launched, Congress has steadily liberalized the constraints that prevent many affluent investors from making Roth IRAs a large percentage of their portfolio.
+Roth IRA strategies, when done right, are the holy grail of investment accounts if the goal is to increase tax alpha.
+If handled properly, Roth IRA conversions may never face any taxes.
+In the years since 1998, when the Roth IRA was launched, Congress has steadily liberalized the constraints that prevent many affluent investors from making Roth IRA strategies a large percentage of their portfolio.

-The most basic technique for increasing the amount of assets in a Roth IRA is for the investor to make Roth IRA contributions each year.
+The most basic technique for increasing the amount of assets in a Roth IRA strategy is for the investor to make contributions each year.
 The investor, or their spouse, must have compensation for the year, so investors in retirement are usually out of luck.
-In 2017 the contribution limit is up to $5500, with folks 50 and over able to add an additional $1000 as a “catch-up” contribution.
+As of 2023, the contribution limit is up to $6500, with folks 50 and over able to add an additional $1000 as a “catch-up” contribution.
 This contribution limit is increased to $7000 for 2024, with the “catch-up” contribution for folks 50 and over remaining at the additional $1000.

 The biggest change to help affluent investors was when the income limits for Roth “conversions” went away.
-When Roth IRAs were first introduced, Congress wanted to make sure that folks at higher income levels couldn’t benefit from this new type of IRA, so income limits were added.
-But a few years ago, lawmakers looking to plug budget gaps realized that a conversion to a Roth IRA requires the investor to pay taxes on the balance of the assets (minus any taxed contributions known as “basis”).
-Investors rushing to convert IRAs to Roth IRAs have paid a lot of taxes in the short run in hopes of a long-term tax benefit.
+When Roth IRAs were first introduced, Congress wanted to make sure that folks at higher income levels couldn’t benefit from this new type of investment strategy, so income limits were added.
+Lawmakers looking to plug budget gaps realized that a Roth IRA conversion requires the investor to pay taxes on the balance of the assets (minus any non-deductible contributions known as “basis”).

-One big administrative trap remains, however, and I’ve seen it catch investors, investment advisors, and even CPAs who didn’t understand the rules.
-It’s simple: the IRS considers all of your IRAs be just one IRA.
-By that I mean that if one IRA is full of post-tax contributions, you can’t just convert that one IRA to a Roth IRA to minimize your tax burden.
+One big administrative trap remains, however, and we’ve seen it catch investors, investment advisors, and even CPAs who didn’t understand the rules.
+It’s simple: the IRS considers all of your IRAs to be just one IRA.
+So, if one IRA is full of post-tax/non-deductible contributions, you can’t just convert that one IRA to a Roth IRA strategy to minimize your tax burden.

 Here is an example:

-- IRA #1 is worth $30K and has $20K of post-tax contributions in it (the $10K is earnings).
+- IRA #1 is worth $30K and has $20K of post-tax/non-deductible contributions (the $10K is earnings).
 You would have filed Form 8606 each year to establish that you were making contributions that weren’t deductible, although that is a step that gets missed too.

-- IRA #2 is worth $70K and has no post-tax contributions in it.
+- IRA #2 is worth $70K and has no post-tax/non-deductible contributions.
 It’s some mix of pre-tax contributions and earnings, all of which are taxable when distributed.

-Some naïve tax filers will try to convert IRA #1 to a Roth IRA, thinking that they will only pay tax on the $10K in earnings.
+Some naïve tax filers will try to convert IRA #1 to a Roth IRA strategy, thinking that they will only pay tax on the $10K in earnings.
 The $20K converts tax-free, right?
 Wrong!
-The IRS says that the tax filer has only one IRA, worth $100K,with $20K in basis that isn’t taxed upon distribution or conversion.
+The IRS says that the tax filer has only one IRA, worth $100K, with $20K in non-deductible contribution basis that isn’t taxed upon distribution or conversion.
 Any contribution is a pro-rata mix of the total of all IRA assets.
-So a $30K conversion pulls $6K from basis and $24K from other sources that are taxable.
-When the tax filers tries to only pay taxes on $10K instead of $24K, then penalties likely result.
-The IRS usually takes a few years to figure out the error and by then it can be too late to avoid some serious problems or a “recharacterization” to reverse the conversion.
+So a $30K conversion pulls $6K from the basis and $24K from other sources that are taxable.
+When the tax filers try to only pay taxes on $10K instead of $24K, then penalties likely result.

 So the basic flow of funds and paperwork is this: